 Evaluate the student's academic record and communicate degree completion status via email.
-This will provide information to identify and schedule remaining course requirements during the final term of enrollment.
+This will allow students to schedule any remaining course requirements during the final term of enrollment.

 Upon completion of the final term, conduct a final review of the student's academic record and degree requirements.